-Eastern Environmental Technologies, Inc. (EET) is a recycling company serving the environmental needs and waste management of a geographically dispersed client base.
+Eastern Environmental Technologies, Inc. (EET) is a recycling company serving the environmental needs and waste management of a geographically dispersed client base for Universal, Non-Hazardous & Hazardous Waste Disposal projects.
 EET provides a multitude of services compliant with state and federal regulations to insure proper and cost effective recycling and disposal.
 Our competent and helpful team of professionals will provide waste management for our customers with a simple, safe and cost effective solution to Hazardous Waste Disposal and the recycling and disposal of Non-Hazardous and Universal Waste.

 Our services include the management for recycling and disposal of PCB transformers, PCB and Non-PCB ballast recycling, fluorescent lamp recycling, batteries, lead paint chips, PCB caulk, waste oil, chemicals, chemical labs, computers, paints, mercury and mercury devices.

 Call or Click below for a Fast, Free Estimate!

 (Click on Title for More Information)

 Eastern Environmental Technologies, Inc. is a leading provider of chemical and environmental waste management services.
 Using one single source for your environmental and waste management needs saves money and delivers improved operating efficiencies by reducing the burden of managing multiple vendors.

 Does your fluorescent light ballast contain PCB’s?
 Before EPA banned the manufacture of PCB’s in 1978, PCBs were used in the manufacturing of fluorescent light ballasts.
 The use of PCB’s in ballasts manufactured prior to 1978 was not regulated by the EPA.
 All light ballasts manufactured since 1978 which do not contain PCBs should be marked by the manufacturer with the statement “No PCB’s”.